Kiran Nadar: Career

+Contribution to Bridge

+In an article in Forbes, she spoke about the multi-generational appeal of the game talking about octogenarian bridge players and a 13-year old World Champion Anshul Bhatt.

 Awards and accolades

 In 2010, Kiran Nadar is acknowledged by Forbes Asian Magazine as a "hero of philanthropy" thanks to her launch of India's first private philanthropic museum.

 Nadar is considered the maharani of the Indian art world thanks to her collection of 5,500 and more modern Southern Asian arts.
 She is an international council member of the Museum of Modern Art (MoMA) in New York and is also one of the top commonwealth bridge players in India.
 She is also a member of the "Formidable" and has brought back many laurels.
 Nadar also represented India in various international competitive bridge events and managed to earn the gold medal for India after 12 years.
-Kiran Nadar won bronze from the Asian Games, but in February, she also brought India gold from the 5th Commonwealth Nations Bridge Championship held at the Gold Coast, Australia.
+In February, she brought India gold from the 5th Commonwealth Nations Bridge Championship held at the Gold Coast, Australia.